Gilberto2025123/kaleidoscope-learning/README.md

 Test all your user stories, you an create table

+User Story	Test	Pass
+paste here you user story	what is visible to the user and what action they should perform	✓ and attach screenshot

 ## Bugs
 * GitHub had a pull error – as I updated the readme file, VScode did not configure them in time to add the new commits.